 One of the great early accomplishments in science was when astronomers, observing our Sun, noted an unknown yellow spectral line signature.
 In 1868, Norman Lockyer predicted that it must be created by a hitherto unknown element, which he named “Helium” after the Greek Titan of the Sun, Helios.

 In 1895, two Swedish chemists detected helium in ore samples here on Earth, and in the great tradition of the scientific method, we had a theory, a prediction, and a confirmation of the theory by test.

 And this very year, we repeated the process.
 Astrophysicists had predicted that the merger of two neutron stars would create kilonovae, and that the r-process decay would produce heavy elements.
 And when those seventy observatories focused on the source of the gravitational wave GW170817, what did spectroscopy reveal?

 Gold.
 Other heavy elements, like platinum.
 And plenty of them!
 The theory had passed its test, we knew that gold was produced from the matter ejected in the collision of neutron stars.
 This was a glorious observation, and you and I were alive to witness the popping of champagne corks around the world.

 Remember our neutron star?
-It wandered, it collided with another star, it ejected some of its matter, perhaps the very chunk that I had–in a thought experiment only–stood upon.
+It merged with a sibling neutron star, it ejected some of its matter, perhaps the very chunk that I had–in a thought experiment only–stood upon.
 It formed a new neutron star, and carried on.
 But what of its ejected matter?